Asymptotic near-efficiency of the ''Gibbs-energy (GE) and empirical-variance'' estimating functions for fitting Mat{\'e}rn models -- II: Accounting for measurement errors via ''conditional GE mean'': Introduction

-We are concerned here with ÒdenseÕÕ grid in the sense that the interval $\delta$ between two succesive observations is ÒsmallÕÕ relatively to $1/\theta$.
-The considered processes being mean square continuous, this means that two successive ideal (i.e.~without measurement error) observations are ``strongly" correlated.
-See Stein (1999, Chapter~3), for such a setting which shows that standard large-$n$ asymptotic analysis followed by a (less standard) small-$\delta$ analysis yields useful insights and good approximations for various real (finite-size) problems.
+As in Girard (2016), we are concerned here with ``dense'' grid for the observation times (or ``locations'') in the sense that the sampling period $\delta>0$ is ``small'' enough.
+Stein (1999, Chapter~3) shows that a standard (i.e.~fixed $\delta>0$) large-$n$ asymptotic analysis followed by a less standard small-$\delta$ analysis yields useful theoretical insights.
+This is precisely the asymptotic framework we use here.